vikaskurapati/2D-Incompressible-Navier-Stokes-Solver/README.md

 Fluidchen is a CFD Solver developed for the CFD Lab taught at TUM Informatics, Chair of Scientific Computing in Computer Science.

-After forking, use this `README.md` however you want: feel free to remove anything you don't need, or add any additional details we should know to run the code.

-## Working with fluidchen

-You will extend this code step-by-step starting from a pure framework to a parallel CFD solver.
-Please follow these [instructions for work with git and submitting the assignments](docs/first-steps.md).

 ## Software Requirements

 This code is known to work on all currently supported Ubuntu LTS versions (22.04, 20.04, 18.04).